A New Trump Administration

 There are likely to be three significant differences between Trump’s first- and second-term foreign policies.
 First, Trump will come into office with a more homogeneous national security team than he had in 2017.
 Second, the state of the world in 2025 is rather different than it was in 2017.
 And third, foreign actors will have a much better read of Donald Trump.

-It will not be surprising if foreign benefactors approach Trump’s coterie of advisers with implicit and explicit promises of lucrative deals after their time in office—as long as they play ball while in power.
+It will not be surprising if foreign benefactors approach Trump’s coterie of advisers with implicit and explicit promises of lucrative deals after their time in office – as long as they play ball while in power.
 Combine this with the expected role that billionaires such as Elon Musk will play in Trump 2.0, and one can foresee a dramatic increase in the corruption of U.S. foreign policy.

 Trump will navigate world politics with greater confidence this time around.
 Whether he will have any better luck bending the world to his “America first” brand is another question entirely.
 What is certain, however, is that the era of American exceptionalism has ended.
 Under Trump, U.S. foreign policy will cease promoting long-standing American ideals.
-That, combined with an expected surge of corrupt foreign policy practices, will leave the United States looking like a garden-variety great power.
+That, combined with an expected surge of corrupt foreign policy practices, will leave the U.S. looking like a garden-variety great power.

 For more, read Professor Drezner's essay in Foreign Affairs